mjhads/Preprocessing-II/README.md

 ## Task 1: Set Up The Project With Git

-- [ ] Create a forked copy of this project.
+- [ check ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [ check ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [ check ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [ check ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.